-Regional geophysical data is often gathered using helicopter or airplane and is used to help understand a region’s geology.
+Regional geophysical data is used to help understand a region’s geology.
 Magnetic data is used to identify changes in geology that can highlight potential mineral exploration targets.
 Magnetic data can be used to generate two-dimensional maps and three-dimensional models to identify potential mineral deposits.

-Bringing together large-scale, high quality data for the Golden Triangle region has short- and long-term uses, including improving the understanding of the area’s major geological features and the mineral systems throughout the region.
-The data will be valuable to the mineral exploration sector, governments, Indigenous groups and academia to guide decisions about mineral exploration.
-It may also guide future geoscience initiatives.
+Bringing together high-quality data for the Golden Triangle region has short- and long-term uses, including improving the understanding of the area’s major geological features and the mineral systems throughout the region.

 This project fits under Geoscience BC’s Strategic Objective of ‘Identifying New Natural Resource Opportunities’ and the goal to: